What is a Strimmer or Brushcutter?

 The line will wear away so more line will need to be extended from the spool from time to time.
 On most modern strimmers there is a bump system that allows this where you simply tap the base of teh head on teh ground to allow more line to extend.

 Eventually you will need to get new line; these come in different sizes and thicknesses so it is important to check your instructions that you purchase a compatible line.
-See our range of spools and lines here.

 This is a little blade that is attached to the guard which actually cuts your trimming line.
 This is to stop too much line being released when the spool is bumped as if the line gets too long the motor will not be able to efficiently turn the head, or worse the line get tangled or cuts something it shouldn’t.